8 min

 Option 1: Strict Tracking

 Use apps like MyFitnessPal or Cronometer to log everything you eat.
-Best for beginners or those with specific goals.
+Weigh your food, track every gram, hit your numbers precisely.

 Option 2: Lazy Keto

 Focus only on keeping carbs under 20g.
-Don’t track calories or other macros.
-Good for those who want simplicity.
+Don’t track calories, protein, or fat at all.
+Just… don’t eat carbs.

 Option 3: Portion Control